CSC 236: Data Structures Website, Berea College

 Day 3: Outside of class

 - Complete the first milestone for L0: ASCII-Art.
-The final submission is due on Friday.
+The final submission is due on Monday.

 - Fix any challenges you have had with the first two readings by going through Moodle.
 See your grades in Moodle and make them perfect by doing everything!